 With Comprehensive cover (and in some cases, TPFT), you can also add optional benefits to get the most protection.
-That means you can tailor your bike cover to fit your lifestyle and needs.
+That means you can tailor your motorcycle cover to fit your lifestyle and needs in Singapore.

 Here are some things to consider when customizing your motorcycle insurance policy.

 Some comprehensive insurance policies allow you to add a named driver to your policy.
 Should the named driver meet an accident while driving your bike, the insurance provider will cover him/her for any costs that arise as a result.
 These may include medical expenses and legal liabilities.

 Insurance providers typically set qualifications for the named driver, as no one would want to cover someone with a record of recklessness on the road.